 You may already hear the name DisplayPort if you’re a high-end monitor user or a graphics card.
 It is a growing technology offering great features from other outdated interfaces.

-Most people are familiar with the name HDMI as nowadays it is kind of universal.
-Still, DisplayPort is specially made for Monitors, so it might not that much popular, but it is competing hard with HDMI.
+Most people are familiar with the name HDMI as nowadays it is universal.
+Still, DisplayPort is specially made for Monitors, so it might not be that much popular, but it is competing hard with HDMI.

 So, What Is DisplayPort?